The Ultimate Guide to Observing Mars

 Very close Mars Oppositions occur every 15 to 17 years, when Earth passes between Mars and the Sun around the time of Mars’ perihelion (closest point to the Sun) in orbit.
 In 2003, Earth and Mars met near their narrowest points in their respective orbits and provided a once-in-a-lifetime viewing experience.
 At that time, the distance between Earth and Mars was less than 35 million miles—the closest they have been to one another in 60,000 years!
 Mars grew to an impressive 25” in apparent diameter and was at its brightest magnitude, -2.8!
 For comparison, during a non-favorable opposition year, Mars can be as far as 62 million miles from Earth.

-Following this year’s opposition, Mars’ orbit will continue to recede away from Earth’s orbit as they circle the Sun.
-Its size will appear smaller during future oppositions through 2027 before its orbit begins to close in on Earth’s once again for the next cycle.
+The last Mars Opposition took place on October 13, 2020.
+Since then, Mars’ orbit will continue to recede away from Earth’s orbit as they circle the Sun.
+Its next scheduled opposition will occur on December 8, 2022.
+Mars’ size will appear smaller during future oppositions through 2027 before its orbit begins to close in on Earth’s once again for the next cycle.

 Tip #2: Use an astronomy app or star chart

 The most modern and informative tools today can be found in astronomy apps such as Celestron’s SkyPortal mobile app.
-Simply download this free planetarium app from the Apple App Store or Google Play, and you will instantly have a wealth of information at your fingertips.
-Not only does SkyPortal provide audio and written descriptions about Mars, it also provides its celestial coordinates, a real-time sky map, rise and set times, physical and orbital parameters.
+This full featured planetarium app is included with the purchase of any Celestron telescope, available from the Apple App Store or Google Play.
+SkyPortal instantly provides new telescope owners with a wealth of information at their fingertips, including audio and written descriptions about Mars.
+It also provides its celestial coordinates, a real-time sky map, rise and set times, physical and orbital parameters.

 Tip #3: The best equipment for viewing Mars

-Telescopes: Any small telescope with an aperture of 60mm to 90mm will be able to reveal some surface markings on Mars, although the image scale will be small and the resolution somewhat limited.
+Telescopes: Any small telescope with an aperture of 60mm to 90mm will be able to reveal some surface markings on Mars about a month or so before, during, and after an opposition, although the image scale will be small and the resolution somewhat limited.
 Telescopes such as Schmidt-Cassegrain and Maksutov-Cassegrain telescopes (seven inches and up), are our best picks for planetary observing due to their increased light gathering ability, longer focal lengths, and ability to accommodate higher magnifications (150x or more) on a night with steady seeing.

 Resolution is a function of aperture, so consider using a larger telescope to observe prominent features on the Martian surface.
 The larger the telescope’s mirror or lens, the more light it will collect, but the heavier the telescope will be.
 You should carefully consider how much weight you can comfortably handle and your budget.